Closed form solution:

 Unsupervised learning: target space is a new representation of the input space

-If $p < d$, then $\mathbf{D}$ are the $p$ leading left singular vectors of $\mathbf{X}$ and the factors $\mathbf{A}$ are the combination of the corresponding singular values with the right singular vectors
+If p<d, then D are the p leading left singular vectors of X and the factors A are the combination of the corresponding singular values with the right singular vectors

 Alternate update: